chinmayn1/5130f2022/IWS Project/readme.txt

-Worked on Database design and regrestration UI design.
+Worked on Database design and registration page UI design.